Study in Ireland for Indian Students

 • The medium of instruction is also English.

-Graduates can apply for the Third Level Graduate Scheme, which permits them to stay in Ireland to seek employment for up to two years after graduating.
+Graduates can apply for the Third Level Graduate Scheme, which permits them to stay & study in Ireland to seek employment for up to two years after graduating.

 Universities